fbq('trackCustom', 'view_shop_gear'); var trackEvent = 'shop_gear'; Can you improve your favorite cup of coffee?You already…

 When looking at electric grinders, there are two main types: burr vs blade.
 A blade grinder chops the beans while a burr grinder crushes them.
 Blade grinders are certainly much less expensive but will produce an inferior cup.
 (More on that in the next section.)

 A burr grinder uses two plates (the burrs) that have sharp, angled teeth.
 The grinder crushes the beans between these two plates.
 The position of the burrs determines the fineness of the grind.
-Burr grinders will give a more uniform grind size than you can get with a blade grinder.
+Burr grinders will give a more uniform grind sizing than you can get with a blade grinder.
+That’s is why it is a good idea to find your grinders among the best coffee grinders available and it must be a burr grinder.

 You’ll find two major shapes of burrs: conical and flat.
 Flat burrs are ring-shaped discs that rest on top of each other.
 With conical burrs, one burr rests inside the other.
 Each has its own advantages and disadvantages.